Mamiololo01/Setting-up-wodpress-on-Linux-machine/README.md

 # Setting up wordpress website on Linux machine.

-Setting up Wordpress and DNS on Linux.
+Setting up Wordpress.
+Apsche2, Myswl, PHP and DNS on Linux.

 In this project, we will be setting up wordpress website from scratch.
 One of the requirements is that a domain name must have been purchased and set up with the cloud provider.